Anatomy of human joints

 3. Home gifts Cat in ergonomic bed

 We all love a little homeware gift at Christmas.
 And your cat is sure to appreciate them, too.
 Did you know that even a couple of small changes in your home can make all the difference to your senior cat?
-Here’s a quick rundown on some homely gifts to help your ageing feline:
+Here’s a quick rundown on some homely gifts for senior cats:

-• Steps or ramps – help reduce the amount your cat jumps and climbs, easing the strain on their joints
+• Steps or ramps – help reduce the amount your cat jumps and climbs, making it easier on their joints

 • Non-slip mats and rugs – to prevent your cat sliding on slippery floors (like hardwood, tiles and laminate)